GfSE/SAF-Specification/stakeholders.md

 * Which are the interface definitions for the physical architecture?

   ***Rationale:  In my role, I need to implement the interface.***
-* Which conceptual logical elements are allocated to the physical SOI physical architecture?

-  ***Rationale:  In my role, as design authority I have to ensure that the Physical Element fulfills the allocated logical concept (specification).***
 * Which kind of physical items (energy, material, information, etc.) are used on an interface of a physical architecture element?

   ***Rationale:  In my role, I need to implement the interfaces in my mechanical subsystem, if necessary.***
+* Which logical elements are allocated to the physical SOI physical architecture?

+  ***Rationale:  In my role, as design authority I have to ensure that the Physical Element fulfills the allocated logical concept (specification).***
 * Which terms and abbreviations are applicable to the system of interest or its system elements and their interfaces and interactions?

   ***Rationale:  In my role, I need to know the meaning of defined terms from applicable standards during implementation.***